Music … gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.

 - Marilyn Vanryne – Violin (Leader of many local orchestras)

 - Alison Downie – Clarinet (Highly respected clarinet teacher)

 - Simon Davie – Trumpet (Advanced skills teacher and top trumpet player in the area)

 With such strong musical leadership and so many talented students, we are fortunate to be able to offer a strong and vibrant co-curricular musical programme at RGS.

-To further enhance our music provision, we are launching a music scholarship scheme in 2018 in which boys entering the school can audition to receive free tuition on selected instruments, thus ensuring that the ‘endangered species’ instruments do not get forgotten.
+To further enhance our music provision, we launched a music scholarship scheme in 2018 in which boys entering the school can audition to receive free tuition on selected instruments, thus ensuring that the ‘endangered species’ instruments do not get forgotten.

 Instrumental Groups at RGS